MatiDEV-PL/Clean-Windows/README.md

 By defult almost everything should be removed avaible programs are shown on below screenshots.
-If for any reason Edge is still present(thanks Microsoft) download Remove_Edge.bat file and execute it.
+If for any reason Edge is still present(thanks Microsoft) download [Remove-Edge.exe](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-Edge.exe?raw=true) file and execute it.

 Screenshots: